 About Dura Supreme Cabinetry

-Located in Howard Lake, Minnesota, Dura Supreme is a second-generation, family-owned company that manufactures semi-custom and custom, framed and frameless cabinetry for a nationwide network of dealers.
+Located in Howard Lake, Minnesota, Dura Supreme is a private-owned company that manufactures semi-custom and custom, framed and frameless cabinetry for a nationwide network of dealers.
 For 60+ years homeowners and designers have looked to Dura Supreme for kitchen and bath cabinetry that fulfills their desire for personalized design choices and outstanding quality of construction.
-To learn more about Dura Supreme or to contact an authorized Dura Supreme cabinetry dealer visit www.durasupreme.com
+To learn more about Dura Supreme or to find an authorized Dura Supreme cabinetry dealer near you visit www.durasupreme.com.